flokol120/Team-Generator-Actions-on-Google/README.md

 # Team Generator
-> :aquarius: an actions on google application which can be used to easily generate teams by just using voice commands.
+> :star: an actions on google application which can be used to easily generate teams by just using voice commands.
 ___
 # used technologies
 - **Dialogflow**: Easy and self explanatory ML interface